genome-spy/genome-spy/docs/grammar/mark/connection.md

 !!! warning "Still under development"

-    Connection mark does not currently support details on demand (tooltips).
-    Also, the parameterization is likely to be changed a bit to support more use cases.
+    The parameterization is likely to be changed a bit to support more use cases.

 ## Channels

 In addition to the standard [position](../encoding/index.md) channels and `color` and `opacity` channels, connection mark supports the following channels:

-`height`
-: Type: Number

-    If the `y` and `y2` are equal or left undefined, the connections are rendered as arcs.
-    The height channel specifies their heights.

 `size`
 : Type: Number